Skip to main content

 Start Creating Perfect LinkedIn Images Today

-Don’t let wrong dimensions hurt your LinkedIn engagement.
+Don’t let wrong dimensions hurt your LinkedIn engagement and professional credibility.
 Try Image for Post to create perfectly sized LinkedIn images in under 60 seconds.
 No design skills required.

 Want platform-specific guides?
-Check out our Instagram Image Sizes Guide or Facebook Dimensions Guide.
+Check out our Instagram Image Sizes Guide, Facebook Dimensions Guide, or Twitter/X Image Guide.

 Frequently Asked Questions